ducky427/clojurescript-benchmarks/README.md

 # Clojurescript Benchmarks

-This project contains code to run certain micro benchmarks against various version of ClojureScipt on different Javascript engines.
+This project contains code to run certain micro benchmarks against various version of ClojureScript on different Javascript engines.

 ## How to run these benchmarks